-Below is our initial assessment of the potential impact of consultation on proposed options for Guidelines on clinical records (the guidelines) on the health and safety of patients, particularly those vulnerable to harm in the community, and Aboriginal and Torres Strait Islander Peoples.
+Below is our initial assessment of the potential impact of consultation on proposed options for Guidelines for clinical record keeping for chiropractors (the guidelines) on the health and safety of patients, particularly those vulnerable to harm in the community, and Aboriginal and Torres Strait Islander Peoples.
 This statement will be updated after consultation feedback.